OFS/ofs.github.io/docs/hw/f2000x/reference_manuals/ofs_fim/mnl_fim_ofs.md

-There are 4 EMIF channels (4 DDR4 banks) on the f2000x platform which is targeted OFS FIM  for Intel Agilex 7 FPGA.
+There are 4 EMIF channels (4 DDR4 banks) on the f2000x platform which is targeted OFS FIM  for Agilex 7 FPGA.
 The HE-MEM exerciser module in AFU.
 ECC is not implemented in this design.
 Both memory subsystem and HE-MEM implement Arm® AMBA® 4 AXI4-MM interface.

-**Table 10-1 Memory Subsystem Configuration on the Intel® IPU Platform F2000X-PL platform **
+**Table 10-1 Memory Subsystem Configuration on the IPU Platform F2000X-PL platform **

 | **EMIF  Channel #** | **Width** | **ECC** | **Size (GB)** | **Speed  (MT/s)** | **DDR4 Device** | **FPGA Bank** |
 | ------------------- | --------- | ------- | ------------- | ----------------- | --------------- | ------------- |